AP Interview: Sudan PM seeks end to country’s pariah status | Federal News Network

-KHARTOUM, Sudan (AP) — Sudan’s new prime minister said in an interview that ending his country’s international pariah status and drastically cutting military spending are prerequisites for rescuing the nation’s faltering economy.
+KHARTOUM, Sudan (AP) — Sudan’s new prime minister said in an interview Sunday that ending his country’s international pariah status and drastically cutting military spending are prerequisites for rescuing a faltering economy.

 He also called for sharply reducing military spending, hoping for a “peace dividend” if current efforts to negotiate deals with armed rebels are successful.
 He said military spending takes up as much as 80% of the state budget.